Rapid adoption can be engineered with the right techniques.

 4. Offer a Free Trial.

-A fourth strategy for increasing the adoption rate for your new product is to make things as simple as possible for your customers, by giving them the ability to trial your product for free.
+A fourth strategy for increasing the adoption rate for your new product is to make things as simple as possible for your customers, by giving them the ability to try your product for free.
 Giving someone a 30-day free trial is a very powerful way to get them using your product quickly and then, hopefully, continue using that product after the trial ends.
-Trial is a critical element to accelerating adoption, so you want to make it easy and cheap to get as much trial as possible for your marketing dollars.
+A trial period is a critical element to accelerating adoption, so you want to make it easy and cheap to get as much trial as possible for your marketing dollars.
 Remember that trials lead to sales, which lead to repeat sales and referrals.

 So when you’re ready to launch a new product into the market, don’t use a “build it and they will come” approach.
 Look for ways to use these four strategies to increase the rate at which your new and existing customers flock to it as fast as possible.
 That’s when the real wins happen and where the money is.